nrother/dynamiclua/DynamicLua/Readme.txt

 - Switched from LuaInterface to fork NLua
 - Updated Lua to version 5.2.2
 - Made a lot of iternal changes
+- Just one DLL, NLua, KeraLua and Lua itself are embedded.

 Version 1.0 beta
 - Initial release